 - Conduct thorough in-person research: Got time and money on your hands?
 It may be worth conducting more comprehensive research to aid both your USP research and your wider marketing strategy.
 Studies could take the form of product testing, user interviews, or diary tests.

-- Don’t be afraid to create multiple personas: Do you serve a wide range of demographics?
+- Don’t be afraid to create multiple customer personas: Do you serve a wide range of demographics?
 Account for this diversity by creating several different user personas.
 This strategy will help you to come up with more inclusive messaging surrounding your USPs.

 2. Ask key questions